 - Medical: HIPAA highly regulates patient information.
 Prescriptions, images, contact information, and sensitive services must be protected from misuse and unauthorized access.

 - Risk management: Big data in risk management analysis must be protected and properly managed to ensure the accuracy of results so that consultants can make effective decisions.

 - Banking: Financial data cannot contain errors, or it could affect consumer livelihood and ruin banks.
 Data governance ensures that transactions and balances are correct across all platforms and consumer information is protected.

 - Agriculture: Many agriculture organizations have legacy systems that fall under the umbrella of data protection and governance.
-A governance plan protects current and legacy systems that store data.
+An information governance plan protects current and legacy systems that store data.